emmercm/igir/docs/guiding-principles.md

 - **Igir should be scriptable.**

-  It should be easy to use Igir in a longer, scripted workflow.
+  It should be easy to use Igir in a larger, scripted workflow.
 Igir should not require any prompts during execution.

 - **Igir should be portable.**